scanner-research/scanner/docs/quickstart.rst

    resized = db.ops.Resize(frame=sampled_frame, width=640, height=480)
    output_frame = db.sinks.Column(columns={'frame': resized})

 At this point, we have defined a computation graph that describes the computation to run, but we haven't yet told Scanner to execute the graph.

 .. _defining_a_job:

 Defining a Job
 --------------

-As alluded to in :ref:`defining_a_graph`, we need to tell Scanner which table we should read, how to sample the input frames, and which table we should write to to execute the computation graph.
+As alluded to in :ref:`defining_a_graph`, we need to tell Scanner which table we should read and which table we should write to before executing the computation graph.
 We can perform this "binding" of arguments to graph nodes using a **Job**:

 .. code-block:: python